Coordinate recognition: General theory, Groups, and other surprises: Groups recognizing coordinates

-As discussed in \Cref{section:FV}, we can now proceed to define a language interpretable in $\mathcal{L}_{\textrm{groups}}$ in which reduced products of $\Sym_n$ for $n \geq 4, n\neq 6$ eliminate quantifiers.
-The following definition and fact are heavily inspired by a post on Math Stack Exchange (\cite{kruckman2021stack}), from which we borrow the terminology and some of the proofs, included for reader's convenience.
+We proceed as discussed in \Cref{section:FV} to define a language interpretable in $\mathcal{L}_{\textrm{groups}}$ in which reduced products of $\Sym_n$ for a fix $n \geq 4, n\neq 6$ eliminate quantifiers.
+The following definition and fact are heavily inspired by a post on Math Stack Exchange (\cite{kruckman2021stack}), from which we borrow the terminology and some of the proofs, which are included for the reader's convenience.

 \begin{definition} A pair of distinct transpositions in some symmetric group which have at least one common element $k$, is said to \emph{identify} $k$, or that it is \emph{identifying}.
 The set of all identifying pairs is denoted by $P$.
 On $P$ consider the equivalence relation $E$ given by